-Staff members are prohibited from engaging in private business or professional activities in which there is, or appears to be, a conflict of interest between the individual's private interest and the interest of Calvin College.
+Staff members are prohibited from engaging in private business or professional activities in which there is, or appears to be, a conflict of interest between the individual's private interest and the interest of Calvin University.

-A conflict of interest exists when any individual engages in activities that could reasonably be expected to impair or adversely influence his or her judgment with respect to promoting the best interest of the college; that impair or adversely influence the performance of his or her duties to the college; or when a person benefits financially beyond his or her normal compensation, either directly or indirectly, from his or her employment or appointment.
+A conflict of interest exists when any individual engages in activities that could reasonably be expected to impair or adversely influence his or her judgment with respect to promoting the best interest of the university; that impair or adversely influence the performance of his or her duties to the university; or when a person benefits financially beyond his or her normal compensation, either directly or indirectly, from his or her employment or appointment.

 In any case in which a conflict of interest exists, or the appearance of a conflict of interest may exist, it is the duty of the staff member to disclose the conflict of interest to his or her supervisor.

 During the course of employment, a staff member may develop or have access to proprietary information.
-Proprietary information is not generally known to the public and is normally of economic benefit to Calvin College.
+Proprietary information is not generally known to the public and is normally of economic benefit to Calvin University.

 In consideration of employment, a staff member will not at any time during of after employment use proprietary information to his or her own advantage or disclose such proprietary information to any person or company unless first approved by the divisional vice president.

 Personal telephone calls, both incoming and outgoing, are discouraged.
-They interfere with a staff member's work, and Calvin College is charged for each local call.
+They interfere with a staff member's work, and Calvin University is charged for each local call.
 However, it is recognized that there are times when personal calls must be made or received during business hours.
 These calls should be held to a minimum and should, if at all possible, be made during breaks or at lunch time.
 Charges for all personal long distance and cellular phone calls are the responsibility of the staff member.